GenerousDev/Onafriq-Cypress-Assignment/Readme.md

 ## Getting Started

-This guide details how to set up the development environment for this React project.
+This guide details how to set up the development environment for this Cypress project.

 ### Prerequisites